Targeting Inflammation, Not Just Excess Pounds: The Precision Medicine Promise of GLP-1s

 The decision to use a GLP-1 agonist isn’t about chasing a number on the scale—it’s about preserving independence, movement, and vitality.
 For patients struggling with knee pain, joint stiffness, or early osteoarthritis, the ability to shed excess weight, reduce inflammation, and restore metabolic flexibility can be life-changing.

-In the same way that we target cardiovascular risk with statins or blood pressure meds, we can now target musculoskeletal risk through metabolic intervention.
+In the same way that one can target cardiovascular risk with statins or blood pressure meds, one can now target musculoskeletal risk through metabolic intervention.

 GLP-1 agonists are a powerful tool—but they are just one tool.
 Used correctly, within a thoughtful, movement-focused, nutrition-forward framework, they can help protect not only your metabolic health but your joints, your freedom, and your future.